nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 You can install the |SES| (SES) Nordic Edition to open and compile projects in the |NCS|.
 SES is free of charge for use with Nordic Semiconductor devices.

-To install the Nordic Edition, complete the following steps:

-1. Download the package for your operating system:
+To install the Nordic Edition, download the package for your operating system:

     .. tabs::